TIME TO STRATEGY EXECUTION: 89 DAYS

 “I’m afraid that’s not good enough, Caleb.
 The majority of the public now perceives Sally as significantly different from the Sanda they trusted, to the point of feeling that they were lied to.
 What’s worse, WICO didn’t notice the difference, so they don’t trust us either.”

-“We noticed difference,” Tosner said.
+“We noticed a difference,” Tosner said.
 “We have bug reports.
 And Will is working for us, and he was treating Sanda like a person before anybody.”

 “Again, not good enough.”